DaPig/Lecture-Notes/DAT321/Lecture5.md

 Remember that correlation != causation

 if we have |r| > 0.8 we have a strong association, and as such there is strong evidence for causation.

+### Validity
+Validity determines to which degree a method of measurment reflect the true meaning of the concept being investigated.

+### Reliability
+If the study can be reproduced and reach the same conclusion, the research instrument is reliable.

+### Precision
+PRecise measurents is one that has nearly the same value every time it is measured.
+As such, the *repeatability* is high.

+Doing a quantitative analysis is way way way simplet then a qualitative one.